andrewchen04/andrewchen04.github.io/_pages/cv.md

 __[Associated Students of the University of California (ASUC)](https://asuc.org/)__

 * __Senatorial Tasks Administrator ([Office of Senator Carlos C. Vázquez](https://www.instagram.com/asucsenator_carloscvazquez/))__ (_July 2022 - Present_)
-  * Ensures the proper functioning of the 25-member office and assists other executives and teams with efforts to achieve the office’s missions of advocating for intersectionality, disability justice, and underrepresented students at UC Berkeley
+  * Ensures the proper functioning of the 25-member office and assists other executives and teams with efforts to elevate intersectionality, disability justice, and underrepresented students at UC Berkeley
   * Hosts weekly office hours to gather feedback from campus members on how the office can better serve them and their needs
   * Publishes weekly and special Senate reports and presents office initiatives and progress to the Senate every week